leafOfTree/svelte-lazy/README.md

     npm i svelte-lazy

-For sapper server-side rendering and [using external components][6], install it to `devDependencies`:
+For sapper server-side rendering which requires [using external components][6], install it to `devDependencies`:

     npm i -D svelte-lazy